 - Competitors to Consider

-Some states may have higher minimum loan requirements, and it’s worth noting that with Payoff, any loan larger than $15,000 has a minimum APR of 6.99%.
+Some states may have higher minimum loan requirements, and it’s worth noting that with Happy Money, any loan larger than $15,000 has a minimum APR of 6.99%.

 Major investors in the company include Huffington Post founder Arianna Huffington; Mohammed El-Erian, the former CEO of Pimco; and Deborah Kerr, the former CTO of FICO.